Residential real estate – new (and near-new) dwelling exemption certificate [GN8]

 Mitchell is a foreign person who wants to acquire a new dwelling worth $3.5 million off-the-plan from a developer that holds a New Dwelling Exemption Certificate.
 As the value of the single dwelling is above the $3 million threshold for acquisitions in the specified development, Mitchell would be required to seek separate foreign investment approval to purchase the dwelling and pay the relevant application fee.

-Purchasing property under a new dwelling exemption certificate
+Purchasing property under a new dwelling or near-new dwelling exemption certificate

-When a developer holds a New Dwelling Exemption Certificate, foreign persons will normally not require separate foreign investment approval before acquiring a new dwelling in the development specified in the certificate.
-Foreign persons should ask for a copy of the New Dwelling Exemption Certificate for the development where they intend to purchase the new dwelling and ensure that it covers their intended purchase.
+When a developer holds a New Dwelling or Near-New Dwelling Exemption Certificate, foreign persons will normally not require separate foreign investment approval before acquiring a new or near-new dwelling in the development specified in the certificate.
+Foreign persons should ask for a copy of the New Dwelling or Near-New Dwelling Exemption Certificate for the development where they intend to purchase the dwelling and ensure that it covers their intended purchase.

 Foreign persons who purchase residential real estate may be subject to an annual charge where the property is not rented out or occupied for more than six months each year.
 Foreign persons whose purchases are covered by a New Dwelling Exemption Certificate will be subject to the annual charge where the acquisition was made after 7.30pm (AEST) on 9 May 2017.
 For more information, see Guidance Note 48.

-An application for a New Dwelling Exemption Certificate will not be considered until the relevant initial application fee has been paid.
+An application for a new (or near-new) dwelling exemption certificate will not be considered until the relevant initial application fee has been paid.

 Developers are also liable to pay a fee for each interest in a dwelling that is acquired in the development by a foreign person.